1320 Yonge Street, Toronto, Ontario, M4T 1X2, Canada

 My child very much enjoys his new school.
 He loves learning music, the hands-on art and science expe...
 View full review

 "Oxford Learning Academy is a learning community with one goal–student success.
-Oxford Learning is the only education provider that teaches students using the science of cognitive development and has both after-school supplemental education (all grade levels) and a full-day private school (K to grade 8).
+Oxford Learning is the only education provider that teaches students using the science of cognitive development and has both after-school supplemental education (up to grade 12) and a full-day private school (K to grade 8).
 Students learn how to learn, which boosts their confidence, drive, and enjoyment of learning.
 Your child will be inspired, supported, and will reach their full potential at Oxford Learning Academy private school."

 "We offer academically exciting programming that sparks student curiosity and engages them in real world problem solving.
 Our focus is to develop leadership, integrity, global mindedness and future vision.
 We work to empower every individual to reach their fullest potential and pursue ongoing growth.
 Renowned for our exceptional International Baccalaureate experience, we also boast unique, signature programs across all grade levels that engage, inspire and challenge students."

-"At Oxford Learning Academy, our students will use the proven scientific approach of Cognitive Development to learn new ways of thinking and understand what they are learning and how they are learning.
-Our students build strong academic skills and develop new ways of thinking, concentrating, listening, and remembering: lifelong skills they can rely on.
-Our students attain their greatest potential because our skilled team educates them to think critically, confidently, and with intrinsic drive."
+"At Oxford Learning Academy (OLA), our student-focused proven scientific approach of Cognitive Development.
+We teach students how to think, not just what to learn.
+Our students strengthen their academic skills and develop new ways of thinking, concentrating, listening, and remembering to organize information and gain lifelong skills.
+Our students attain their greatest potential because our skilled team educates them to think critically, confidently, and with intrinsic motivation.
+What sets us apart is our commitment to nurturing independent, confident, and critical thinkers."

 Information not available